TaoELi/cavity-md-ipi/water_VUSC/README.md

   "n_modes" : 4
 }
 </code></pre>
 - The new option "n_modes" will include 4 (four different cavity modes with spacing "freqs_cm") * 2 (two polarization directions) photons, which will allow simulating multiple Rabi splitting, i.e., different cavity modes forms Rabi splittings with different vibrational normal modes of molecules.
 Of course, in init.pdb, please add 4 * 2 photons at the end.
+All photon modes are still at x or y-direction.
+Note that here I do not include the photons with in-plane wave vectors rather than 0.

 Remember that "E0" denotes the effective coupling strength for the fundamental (or with smallest frequency) cavity mode.